ricab/scope_guard/README.md

 The concept of "scope guard" was [proposed](http://drdobbs.com/184403758) by Andrei Alexandrescu and Petru Marginean and it is well known in the C++ community.
-It was later proposed for standardization (see [N4189](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4189.pdf)) but is still not part of the standard library, as of March 2018.
+It has been proposed for standardization (see [N4189](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4189.pdf)) but is still not part of the standard library, as of March 2018.
 While there are several implementations available, I did not find any with the